 Consumer Review Form

 It is important to Cancer Council NSW that both the scientific community and the wider community value the research we fund.
 Research funding comes primarily from donations from the general public.
-Consequently, striking a balance between supporting research that is of significant scientific merit and that is valued by the cancer community we seek to serve helps to ensure that Cancer Council NSW responds to the genuine requirements of the community that support us.
+Consequently, funding research that is both of significant scientific merit, and of value to the community we serve and represent, helps to ensure that Cancer Council NSW responds to the genuine requirements of the community that support us.

 The National Cancer Council Research Project Grants website is hosted by Cancer Council Victoria on behalf of Cancer Council Australia and all state and territory Cancer Councils.
 Please visit this website for further details of the application and review process and timetable.

-1. Cancer Council NSW applicants submit their applications to the NHMRC via the RGMS system, adhering to both the NHMRC guidelines and the Cancer Council NSW Project Grants 2015 Policy and Conditions of Award.
-Please visit the NHMRC website for information about applying and for access to RGMS.
-The scientific merit of all cancer Project Grant applications will be assessed and ranked via the NHMRC Project Grant process.
+1. Cancer Council NSW applicants submit their applications to the NHMRC via the RGMS system, adhering to both the NHMRC guidelines and the Cancer Council NSW Project Grants 2016 Policy and Conditions of Award.
+Please visit the NHMRC website for information about applying and for access to RGMS, which opens to applications for 2016 Project Grants on January 14, 2015.
+The scientific merit of all cancer Project Grant applications will be assessed and ranked by the NHMRC Grant Review Panels.
 Cancer Council NSW subsequently receives details of all applications and NHMRC scores and rankings for each.

 3. The NHMRC scientific scores and the Consumer Review Panel scores are combined equally to derive the final CCNSW score and merit ranking for each application.
 These are considered by the Cancer Council NSW Cancer Research Committee, who subsequently formulate research funding recommendations for the consideration of the Cancer Council NSW Board.